andreatramacere/jetsetdoc/docs/html/_sources/user_guide/documentation_notebooks_rst/notebooks/custom_emitters_distr/custom_emitters.rst

     --------------------------------------------------------------------------------

-Since as default, the ``Nomralization`` is false, let’s check the actual number density of particles and conpare it to the parameter ``N``
+Since by default, the ``Nomralization`` is false, let’s check the actual number density of particles and conpare it to the parameter ``N``

 .. code:: ipython3